ayush7121/ayush7121/README.md

 - 👋 Hi, I’m @ayush7121
-- 👀 I’m interested in Data Science> Machine Learning > IOT..
+- 👀 I’m interested in  Data Science & Machine Learning.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Agile.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on IOT.
-- 📫 How to reach me ...
+- 📫 Email : mailto:ayushdutta7121@gmail.com

 <!---
 ayush7121/ayush7121 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.